 A = 5.63

-By closely analysing these examples, one can observe that the average of a certain list of numbers is the central value of the set.
-Thus, Average or mean is a quantity intermediate of a set of quantities.
-In Mathematics, this is also called Average Mean.
+By closely analyzing these examples, one can observe that the average of a certain list of numbers is the central value of the set.
+Thus, the average or mean is a quantity intermediate of a set of quantities.
+In Mathematics, this is also called average mean.